Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Related work

 \section{Related work}

-The inherent ambiguity of emotion makes it still an open question as to how to define emotion for easier quantification and objective analysis.
+The inherent ambiguity of emotion, resulting from mixed emotions and personal variations in emotion expression \textit{etc}., makes it still an open question as how to define emotion for easier quantification and objective analysis.
 Discrete emotion theory classifies emotion into several basic categories (\textit{{e.g.}} happy, sad, fear, anger \textit{etc.})~\cite{tomkins1962affect,ekman1992facial,ekman2004emotions} while psychologists have also observed that these distinct emotion categories overlap and have blurred boundaries between them~\cite{fehr1984concept,cowen2017self}.
-Alternative methods were developed to characterise emotional states by a few fundamental continuous-valued or multi-valued bipolar dimensions that are more suitable to be evaluated independently ~\cite{russell1980circumplex,grimm2007primitives}.
+Alternative methods were developed to characterise emotional states by several fundamental continuous-valued or multi-valued bipolar dimensions that are more suitable to be evaluated independently ~\cite{russell1980circumplex,grimm2007primitives}.
 Despite the commonly assumed dimensions such as \textit{valence-arousal} and \textit{approach–avoidance}~\cite{russell1980circumplex,grimm2007primitives}, there's still a debate about the proper dimensional scheme and the orthogonality of the dimensions~\cite{schneirla1959evolutionary,lang1997motivated,watson1999two}.